elastic/integrations/packages/azure/docs/README.md

 Create an event hub with at least two partitions.
 Two partitions allow low-volume deployment to support high availability with two agents.
 Consider creating four partitions or more to handle medium-volume deployments with availability.

-To learn more about Event Hub partitions, read an in-depth guide from Microsoft at https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create.
+To learn more about event hub partitions, read an in-depth guide from Microsoft at https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create.

-To learn more about Event Hub partition from the performance perspective, check the scalability-focused document at https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-scalability#partitions.
+To learn more about event hub partition from the performance perspective, check the scalability-focused document at https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-scalability#partitions.

-#### How many event hubs?
+#### How many Event Hubs?

 Elastic strongly recommends creating one event hub for each Azure service you collect data from.